crystopherm1687/sep10-freedom-project/blog/entry03.md

 ## EDP

-In the progress of the Engineering design process I have begun to develop a solution for a problem and think about ways to help people in the area of volleyball for the future.
+In the progress of the Engineering design process I have begun to develop a solution for a problem and thought about ways to help people in the area of volleyball for the future.
 Basically i am developing ideas for a design for a screen that has everything and is accessible anywhere which would help people a lot since some people have problems like eye vision or a disability.
 Of course it is not my only idea but i will need a backup plan in case my idea doesnt work out as intended.
+Also while going across these solutions someone told me about adding goggles to the players so it could be easier to visualize their movements and perspective from the audience.
+With this creative view on my invention i could probably improve some things so as to give people a better experience with easy to understand details.

 ## Skills